barklan/luabyexample/content/docs/nviml.md

 and an [event-loop](https://neovim.io/doc/user/lua.html#vim.uv)
 for asyncronous processing.

-You can learn about with in Neovim by invoking `:help -l`.
+You can learn more about it in Neovim by invoking `:help -l`.

 ### Example